Digital Output Primer

 Setting the duty cycle sets the fraction of time the output is on (high), as shown in the diagram to the right:

 As the diagram shows, a duty cycle of 1.0 is equivalent to a TRUE state, and a duty cycle of 0 is equivalent to a False state.

 Duty cycles other than 1 and 0 should only be used with output devices that react quickly enough or are "dimmable".
 For instance, you could use a duty cycle of 0.5 with an LED or a transistor driving a small fan, but not with a mechanical relay, which needs to be left completely on or off.

 In our API for communicating with Digital Output Phidgets, there are parameters for Duty Cycle and State.
 When setting these parameters, it is important to know that setting a Duty Cycle of 1.0 or 0.0 can be used interchangeably with setting the State to TRUE or FALSE, respectively.
 We recommend you use either Duty Cycle or State exclusively for a given Digital Output.

 Ground terminals on the VINT Hub share a common ground with USB ground.
 Because they are not internally isolated, these terminals will expose the USB ground potential of the PC to which they are connected.
 Be sure you are completely familiar with any circuit you intend to connect to the VINT port before it is connected.
 If a reverse voltage or dangerously high voltage is applied to the input or output terminals, damage to the Phidget or the PC may result.

 Remembering Output States Through Reboot

-When your computer reboots, the interface kit object will disconnect in software, which will cause you to lose your output states, even if the interface kit is connected to a powered USB hub.
+When your computer reboots, the Digital Output object will disconnect in software, which will cause you to lose your output states, even if the digital output is connected to a powered USB hub.
 If you need to remember the output states, you could program your application to save the states to a file when a disconnect event occurs, and load the states when it connects again.